angular/angular/aio/content/guide/component/component-usage-conditional-content-projection.md

 To create a component that uses conditional content projection, complete the following tasks.

-The following steps demonstrate a typical implementation of conditional content projection using `ng-template`.
+The following actions show a typical implementation of conditional content projection using `ng-template`.

 1. In the template where you want to project content, use the CSS selector of the component to specify the HTML content.
     Content that uses the `{ValueOfSelect}` attribute is projected into the `ng-content` element with the `select` attribute set to `{ValueOfSelect}`.